dbono711/srt-processor/README.md

     docker build -t srt-processor .
     ```

-3. Run the Docker container with port forwarding:
+3. Run the Docker container with port forwarding (adjust accordingly for mapping to available ports on your host):

     ```shell
-    docker run -d -p 8501:8501 srt-processor
+    docker run -d -p 8501:8501/tcp -p 9000-9100:9000-9100/udp srt-processor
     ```

 ## Pulling the Docker Image from Docker Hub

-Alternatively, you can pull the pre-built Docker image from my Docker Hub:
+Alternatively, you can pull the pre-built Docker image from Docker Hub:

 1. Pull the Docker image from Docker Hub: